-This publication intends to provide governments with policy-relevant knowledge to form their vision of and response to the emerging civic economy.
-Key questions for governments that this publication will answer are:
+This study aims to provide governments with policy-relevant knowledge to form their vision of and response to the emerging civic economy.
+For this purpose, the following questions are addressed:

-- What is going on and what is new?
-This is the question of the interpretation of the civic economy in Europe;
+- What is going on and what is new in the interpretation of the civic economy in Europe?

 - What are the main challenges for governments?